Information-Theoretic Solutions for Seedless QRNG Bootstrapping and Hybrid PQC-QKD Key Combination: Outline of modified Muckle -like protocol

 To maintain the ITS inherent in QKD-derived keys, one must avoid processing the key material through computationally-bounded functions, as this reduces the overall security guarantee down to a computational level.
 The proposed method enables the combination of key material from diverse sources in an unconditional and provably secure manner.
 By incorporating traffic into the input, the scheme is able to bind the data directly to the key material.
 This raises the question on how much of a compression rate and QKD key material is required initially, to ensure that all intermediate and final keys retain their ITS status.

 First, let us determine the key material required to make the intermediate and final keys ITS.
-Let the QKD key $k_{qkd}$ be the only key material that is secure.
+Let the QKD key $k_{qkd}$ be the only key material that is secure, or in other words, every PQC secret is known to an unbounded Adversary who has no access to the QKD keys.
 The QLHL is used 4 times to derive intermediate and final keys -- the function $\mathcal{T}_{s_i}$ is a dual universal hash function, for instance the modified Toeplitz matrix, with seed $s_i$ of size $L_i$.
 For the first instantiation, with $i=1$, the following holds given the QLHL equation~\ref{General_LHL}:

 The output is $(\tilde{\varepsilon} + \varepsilon_{s_1} + \varepsilon'_1)$-secure, given the smooth min-entropy of the input $\tilde{\varepsilon}$, the smooth min-entropy of the seed $\varepsilon_{s_1}$ and the arbitrary compression security level $\varepsilon'_1$.
-This implies that the individual keys $|k_1|$, $|IHTS|$ and $|RHTS|$ are also $(\tilde{\varepsilon} + \varepsilon_{s_1} + \varepsilon'_1)$-secure (theorem~\ref{theorem_decomposition}).
-Since the seed is assumed to be uniform random over the whole space (with the $\varepsilon_{s_1}$ security guarantee) and the only key material that is secure is the QKD key $k_{qkd}$ (with the $\tilde{\varepsilon}$ security guarantee), then $H^{\varepsilon_s}_{\text{min}}(seed|E)_\rho = |seed|$ and $H^{\tilde{\varepsilon}}_{\text{min}}(input|E)_\rho = H^{\tilde{\varepsilon}}_{\text{min}}(k_{qkd}) = |k_{qkd}|$.
+This implies that the individual keys $|IHTS|$ and $|RHTS|$ are also $(\tilde{\varepsilon} + \varepsilon_{s_1} + \varepsilon'_1)$-secure (theorem~\ref{theorem_decomposition}).
+Since the seed is assumed to be uniform random over the whole space (with the $\varepsilon_{s_1}$ security guarantee) and the only key material that is secure is the QKD key $k_{qkd_1}$ (with the $\tilde{\varepsilon}$ security guarantee), then $H^{\varepsilon_s}_{\text{min}}(seed|E)_\rho = |seed|$ and $H^{\tilde{\varepsilon}}_{\text{min}}(input|E)_\rho = H^{\tilde{\varepsilon}}_{\text{min}}(k_{qkd_1}) = |k_{qkd_1}|$.
 Hence,

-The next step is to determine $|k_1|$ as a function of values that are known beforehand, such as the intermediate key and final key sizes.
-Using the same reasoning for the instance $i=2$, when the QLHL is applied with $\mathcal{T}_{s_2}$, the following holds: